sub77/android_local_h2o64/README.md

     repo sync

+Let's build it

+    . build/envsetup.sh

+Choose the number for

+    full_falcon-userdebug

+Useally 17.
+Start the building process (Take long time, depending from your computer)

+    make -j4

 MEMO (check the xda thread) :
 There is an error with gps.h
 There is something to do with system/core/mkbootimg.